 “I think so,” said Ketchum, typing a semicolon at the end of a line.

 Despite his unprepossessing appearance, Ketchum’s heart burned with the spirit of a code warrior.
 In his hands the web site had blossomed with Java rollovers, a PHP counter, search engine, animated intro and video.
 It had been hundreds of hours but Ketchum was finished at last.
 With a few deft keystrokes he instructed the server to reveal his creation to the world.
 The mortgage broker beamed.
-“Send me your bill,” he said and headed eagerly for the door and the real world where people adhered to schedules and sensible diets.
+“Send me your bill,” he said and headed for the door where the real people lived, people who adhered to deadlines and sensible diets.

 Ketchum opened a drawer in his desk and gathered a handful of jellybeans.
 His friends, if he’d had any, would have been concerned, not with the jellybeans but with the fixation on computer code that had grown like a cancer and taken over his life.
-His marriage had broken up and he rarely saw his family.
+His marriage had broken up and he rarely saw his estranged wife and children.
 To save money he lived in his office, ate cheeseburgers and donuts and slept on his couch.
-Showers, when he found the time, could be had at the local swimming pool, not that Mr Ketchum was concerned with personal hygiene or exercise.
+Showers, when he found the time, could be had at the local gym, not that Mr Ketchum was concerned with personal hygiene or exercise.
 His business was conducted almost entirely by email and, as previously mentioned, he didn’t have any friends.

 It hadn’t always been that way.
 Once Mr Ketchum had dreamt of high-flying adventures with ethereal beings who lived in the brilliant clouds.
 In his mind he designed a glider that he called the Gossamer Explorer, with solar panels in the wings to keep it aloft.
 He could cruise the stratosphere, communing with these life forms, part plant, part animal and completely unknown to humans.
-They had evolved wings so thin they were nearly invisible and drew sustenance like plants from the sun.
+They had evolved wings so thin they were all but invisible and drew sustenance. like plants. from the sun.